grandyossi/quiz-meytal/README.md

 # quiz-meytal (Meytal knows the relevance :)

-2017-06-16 9:30 (Friday)
+2017-06-17 23:45 (Saturday)

-1. Currently enjoying the calculator challenge
++ Uploaded tasks 1 (calculator) and 2 (rev-semaphore)
-2. Haven't yet coded tasks 2 & 4
++ Still haven't decided whether to code task 4.

-3. ALL will be ready Sunday morning
+ALL will be ready Sunday morning

 Kind regards